The System

 Blossom (4) ↔ Reflection (14)

 The structure that enables and the structure that imprisons.
-The Emperor and the mirror.
 Power and the reckoning with power.

 Heat (8) ↔ Stillness (18)